mosaicml/composer/docs/source/trainer/time.rst

 The trainer has a :class:`.Timer` object stored in :attr:`.State.timer` that measures progress in all the time formats above. :attr:`.State.timer` can be read by algorithms and callbacks to trigger behavior at different times during training.
-Especially useful is allowing you to use whichever format is most relevant for your algorithm -- e.g. once-every-n batches, or during the last 20% of training.
+This feature allows algorithms to specify time in whatever unit is most useful -- e.g. an algorithm could activate once every *n* batches, or during the last 20% of training.

 The trainer's timer increments time as data is consumed.
 As each batch of data is read, the timer accumulates the total number of samples and/or tokens consumed.